Maxi1324/IntroductionDeepLearningDQN/README.md

 ```bash
 python -m src.training
 ```
-This runs the CartPole example with mlflow logging to `mlflow.db` (SQLite backend).
+This runs the CartPole example with mlflow logging to `mlruns/` (file backend by default).

 Example with custom options (see `python -m src.training --help` for all):
 ```bash